DRIVING THE CHANGE

 Average emissions, distance from target and market share by pool of manufacturers

-Average emissions, distance from target and market share by group
+Average emissions, distance from target and market share by manufacturer group and brand

 New electric vehicle registrations by manufacturer pool

-Share of BEV, PHEV, HEV and MHEV by pool of manufacturers
+Share of BEV, PHEV, HEV and MHEV by manufacturer pool

 Historical trend of the share of new BEV registrations in Europe and Italy

-At an aggregate level, despite a slight decline in sales in January 2025 compared to the previous month, the historical trend of BEV sales in Europe continues to show steady growth, with an average higher than in all previous years.
-In Italy, the trend also remains positive, although with a noticeably less pronounced curve.
+At an aggregate level, the historical trend in BEV sales in Europe continues to grow compared to previous years.
+In Italy, too, the trend remains positive compared to the historical trend, albeit with a much less pronounced curve.

 A manufacturer pool is an alliance between different automakers who collaborate to jointly meet the CO₂ emission targets set by regulations.
 In practice, manufacturers can combine the average CO₂ emissions of the vehicles they put on the market, offsetting the excess emissions of some brands with the stronger performance of others within the alliance.
 This mechanism allows manufacturers to balance their impact and avoid penalties, facilitating compliance with the targets set by the regulation on CO₂ standards.
-For this publication, the 2025 pools are defined according to the European Commission’s “M1 pooling list”, version of 15 January 2025, and the “Declarations of intent to form Open Pools”, version of 7 January 2025.
-The main brands include: BMW Group (BMW, Mini), Hyundai (Hyundai), KG Mobility (Great Wall Motor, Xpeng), Kia (Kia), Mercedes-Benz (Mercedes-Benz, Polestar, Smart, Volvo), Renault-Nissan-Mitsubishi (Dacia, Mitsubishi, Nissan, Renault), Suzuki, Tesla (Alfa Romeo, Citroën, Fiat, Ford, Jeep, Lancia, Leapmotor, Lexus, Mazda, Opel, Peugeot, Subaru, Tesla, Toyota) and Volkswagen (Audi, Cupra, Porsche, SEAT, Škoda, VW).
+For this publication, the 2025 pools listed in the European Commission’s “M1 pooling list” (cars) and “N1 pooling list” (vans), version of 15 March 2025, are used.
+2024 closed pools from these lists have been carried over into 2025, even in the absence of a 2025 formal declaration, as they typically remain stable due to ongoing commercial affiliations (e.g., the BMW, Hyundai, and Kia pools).
+In contrast, only open pools that have been confirmed for 2025 are included, as their composition tends to change more frequently than closed pools.
+Additionally, it is assumed that the Renault Group forms closed passenger car and van pools in 2025 with its affiliated manufacturers.
+For cars, the main brands are: BMW pool (BMW, Mini), Hyundai pool (Hyundai), Kia pool (Kia), Mercedes-Volvo-Polestar pool (Mercedes-Benz, Polestar, Smart, Volvo), Renault pool (Dacia, Renault), Tesla-Stellantis-Toyota pool (Citroën, Fiat, Ford, Jeep, Mazda, Opel, Peugeot, Suzuki, Tesla, Toyota), Volkswagen (Audi, Cupra, Porsche, SEAT, Škoda, VW).
+For vans, the main brands are: Ford pool (Ford), Mercedes-Benz pool (Mercedes-Benz, Mitsubishi Fuso), Renault pool (Renault), Stellantis pool (Citroën, Fiat, Opel, Peugeot), Volkswagen pool (MAN, Volkswagen).
+Nissan and SAIC are large passenger car manufacturers not part of a pool.
+Similarly, Iveco, Nissan, and Toyota are large van manufacturers not part of a pool.

 Compliance mechanisms: To facilitate achievement of their CO₂ targets, manufacturers can use different compliance mechanisms: (1) Manufacturers can reduce their CO₂ levels by up to 6 g/km by deploying eco-innovation technologies.
 As a conservative estimate, we apply the 2023 level of eco-innovation CO₂ reductions per brand.
 (2) If a manufacturer’s ZLEV (zero and low-emission vehicles) share exceeds 25%, its CO₂ target is increased by the same number of percentage points, up to a maximum of 5%.
 This adjustment is referred to as the ZLEV factor, while the target before adjustment is called the reference target.
 The manufacturer’s final target is calculated by multiplying the reference target by the ZLEV factor.
 ZLEVs include BEVs (battery electric vehicles) and vehicles with CO₂ emissions equal to or below 50 g CO₂/km according to the WLTP cycle.